 We’re noticing more and more customers are using Conceptboard for efficient collaboration within lean and agile teams.
 Agile is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches.

 Each project iteration that you work on with the agile method is called a Sprint.
-At the first meeting- Sprint Planning- all participants will lay out goals that need to be accomplished within this first Sprint.
+At the first meeting- Sprint Planning– all participants will lay out goals that need to be accomplished within this first Sprint.
 Sprints and iterations work well when saved in an online whiteboard as it means they can be managed virtually and visually, making it easy for teams to update and track progress – especially when working remotely.
 The product owner is responsible for prioritizing tasks from the product backlog and assigning these to a sprint.

 By housing your Sprint planning within an online whiteboard, your team will be able to continually update their developments, and everyone will be able to track progress which will help keep motivation up and ensure goals are achieved.
 You can use a simple template such as a Kanban Board to get started quickly.

 For a comprehensive look at some more project management applications of an online whiteboard, we’ve created seven useful templates that you can get started with right away for everything from Roadmapping, Customer Journeying and Prioritization.